 Other peripherals: GPS functionality features in more and more wearable devices for tracking outdoor activities and sports.
 Dialog provides low noise GPS power supply ICs (DA9232) to improve GPS sensitivity.
 NFC capability enables applications such as mobile payment will Haptic drivers provide vibrator / buzzer for notifications.

 User interface: Consisting of LCDs, touchpads and mechanical buttons.
-Dialog’s BLE SoCs provide all the necessary interfacing to drive all the UI requirements from the basic to advance wearable devices.
+Dialog’s Bluetooth LE SoCs provide all the necessary interfacing to drive all the UI requirements from the basic to advance wearable devices.

 |Application||Wireless SoCs||PMIC||Audio||Haptics||Wireless charging||Power conversion||Reference design|